paskal/blog/source/_posts/2016-11-17-shinken-vs-sensu-vs-icinga2-vs-zabbix.markdown

 ### Configuration systems integration

 Zabbix is poorly prepared for a diversified environment, managed by a configuration management system.
-It has some [auto-discovery capabilities](https://www.zabbix.com/documentation/3.0/manual/discovery/low_level_discovery), but they have their limits and are not tied to a configuration system .
+It has some [low-level discovery capabilities](https://www.zabbix.com/documentation/3.0/manual/discovery/low_level_discovery) for hosts and services, but they have their limits and are not tied to a configuration system.
 The only option for those who seek such integration is to make something themselves using API.

 ### Audit log